-Burnley & Leeds threaten legal action over Everton finances
+Leeds & Burnley threaten legal action over Everton finances

 Burnley and Leeds want an independent commission to assess Everton's finances urgently.

-It is understood they are viewing the matter as one of sporting integrity given that the Toffees spent more money in the last transfer window by signing Dele Alli, Vitaliy Mykolenko and Nathan Patterson for nearly £70m.
+It is understood they are viewing the matter as one of sporting integrity given that the Toffees spent more money in the last transfer window by signing Dele Alli, Vitaliy Mykolenko and Nathan Patterson for about £35m.

 Burnley, Leeds and the Premier League declined to comment when contacted by BBC Sport.